frederic-perez/AmE-dictionary/data/dictionary.md

 __destigmatize__ _v_
 __destitute__ _adj_ :two::astonished: In great need of food, shelter etc. _They were left destitute when he died._ :es: indigente
 __desultory__ _adj_ :two: __1__ Lacking in consistency, method, purpose, or visible order; disconnected: _desultory conversation._ __2__ Digressing from or unconnected with the main subject: _a desultory remark._
-__detail__ _n_ :two::mega::hammer: _A member of the team's security detail._
+__detail__ _n_ :two::mega::hammer: _A member of the team’s security detail._
 __detente__
 __détente__ _n_ :two: A relaxing of tension between major powers, especially the particular thawing of relations between the Soviet Union and the United States following the Cold War. _Can the détente be rolled back?_ _The recent détente with the United States has expanded._
 __deter__ _v_
 __detergent<sup>1</sup__ _n_ :two::hammer: _Liquid laundry detergent._
 __detergent<sup>2</sup__ _adj_
 __deterrence__ :two::hammer:
 __deterrent__ _n_ :nine::m: A deterrent makes you not want to do something.
-Let's say there's a giant pile of cookies being guarded by an angry dog — the dog is a deterrent.
+Let’s say there’s a giant pile of cookies being guarded by an angry dog — the dog is a deterrent.
 People talk about deterrents most often when discussing crime.
 The death penalty is supposed to be a deterrent — the idea is that people will be so scared of the death penalty that they won’t commit certain crimes.
 Jail is another deterrent.
 Teachers also use deterrents — the possibility of getting detention is a deterrent that should encourage students to behave.
 A deterrent is the opposite of a reward.
 A reward encourages you to do the right thing, while a deterrent discourages you from doing the wrong thing.
 __detour__
 __detractor__
 __detrimental__